doublejumptokyo/oasyx-3d-document/readme.md

 However, depending on the platform, there is a possibility that distributed models cannot be used, or that they are automatically lightened internally and their appearance may not be guaranteed.

+Also, when uploading a VRM file to "Vroidhub", a validation error message may appear, but it is possible to upload the file as is.

 ## Next page

 [How to modify an asset](how-to-modify-an-asset.md)